mdolab/MACH-Aero/machFramework/contribute.rst

 Documentation
 -------------
 When you add or modify code, make sure to provide relevant documentation that explains the new code.
-This should be done in code via docstrings and comments as well as in the Sphinx documentation if you add a new feature or capability.
+This should be done in code via docstrings and comments as well in the Sphinx documentation if you add a new feature or capability.
 Look at the ``.rst`` files in the ``doc`` section of each repo.

 Building the documentation requires ``sphinx`` and ``numpydoc``, as well as the Sphinx RTD theme.